chetanrana2702/Notes/DataStructure/LinkedList/Intro/1-Basics-Of-Linked-List.md

         - Hash tables (for handling collisions through chaining).

 3. <b style="color:blue">Undo Functionality in Applications</b>
-    - Many software applications (e.g., text editors) use linked lists to implement undo/redo functionality.
+    - Many software applications (e.g. text editors) use linked lists to implement undo/redo functionality.
     - Each change is stored as a node in the list, allowing traversal to previous or next states.

 4. <b style="color:blue">Graph Representation</b>